cris1403/ML-caltech/README.md

 initial guess as to the separating plane’s weights, and then updates weights each time it picks a misclassified point.
 In such cases, the algorithm changes the weights so that it behaves better on that particular point.
 You get a correct solution (the algorithm converges) if the data are linearly separable.

+## The Linear Regression Model (Lecture 3)
+In this case the response is a real-valued output.
+How do we choose the best hypothesis?
+We want to minimize the squared error.
+It's a kind of snapshot of how your hypothesis is doing on your dataset.
+We want to minimize the error with respect to the weights, which means to put the first derivatives all equal to zero.
+This gives the formula to compute w by using the pseudo-inverse of X.

+\mathbf{{\boldsymbol{\weights}}= {}(X^\top X )^{-1}X^\top Y}.\